 Driving value from electronic medical records

 Converging to a single EHR platform can enable smooth sharing of patient data across all entities.
 But it requires a significant investment of time and resources.
 An EHR interoperability solution laid on top of existing systems is a faster and cheaper path to value.
-However, it may not fully realise the vision behind the original consolidation or provide the optimal platform for new value-creation opportunities in the newly formed organisation.
+However, it may not fully realize the vision behind the original consolidation or provide the optimal platform for new value-creation opportunities in the newly formed organization.

-Such opportunities include enabling new avenues for revenue, enabling third-party/ancillary system rationalisation to lower information technology (IT) support costs, and accelerating the move of application and infrastructure technology portfolio to the cloud—and the associated business agility that brings.
+Such opportunities include enabling new avenues for revenue, enabling third-party/ancillary system rationalization to lower information technology (IT) support costs, and accelerating the move of application and infrastructure technology portfolio to the cloud—and the associated business agility that brings.
 Beyond IT considerations, human capital challenges will present themselves, including decision governance and change management, during the rollout of IT system changes.

 Convergence versus interoperability: Evaluating your strategy

-On the other hand, EHR interoperability makes it possible for disparate, heterogeneous systems to share patient-related information to support clinical workflows and business processes across the health system and organisational boundaries.
+On the other hand, EHR interoperability makes it possible for disparate, heterogeneous systems to share patient-related information to support clinical workflows and business processes across the health system and organizational boundaries.
 Interfacing—a loosely coupled, asynchronous form of application integration—is at the heart of health care interoperability.

 At the highest levels of interoperability, semantic interoperability provides the ability to not only exchange information through interfacing but also enable actionable insights and outcomes from the use of the exchanged information.
-The health care organisation’s challenge is to create a practical, yet forward-looking foundation for a semantic interoperability from a patchwork of available options.
+The health care organization’s challenge is to create a practical, yet forward-looking foundation for a semantic interoperability from a patchwork of available options.